“Do I understand the risk of using CGM readings for insulin dosing — and is that risk the same for all CGMs?”

 The seduction of simplicity

 Humans like simple stories.
 Educators want clear frameworks.
-Manufacturers want messages people can remember.
+Manufacturers want to satisfy prospective customers’ needs.
 Many users quite reasonably want guidance rather than uncertainty:

 “tell me what to do” rather than “talk me through the probabilistic landscape”.

-In that environment, the nuances of comparator choice, traceability, calibration behaviour, and dynamic accuracy can easily get flattened into a single reassuring idea: “this sensor is accurate enough”.
+In that environment, the nuances of comparator choice, traceability, calibration behaviour, mandatory alarms and dynamic accuracy can easily get flattened into a single reassuring idea: “this sensor is accurate enough”.

 Non-adjunctive labelling and the missing data problem

-A key paper, CGM accuracy: Contrasting CE marking with the governmental controls of the USA (FDA) and Australia (TGA), highlights how CGM systems can obtain CE marking and be used widely in Europe and the UK with far less publicly visible clinical evidence than is typically available for FDA-regulated devices – particularly regarding detailed accuracy and study design, audit, and post-market survelliance.
+A key paper, CGM accuracy: Contrasting CE marking with the governmental controls of the USA (FDA) and Australia (TGA), highlights how CGM systems can obtain CE marking and be used widely in Europe, the UK and internationally with far less publicly visible clinical evidence than is typically available for US FDA-regulated devices – particularly regarding detailed accuracy and study design, audit, and post-market surveillance.

 The concern is not that systems with less publicly accessible data are inherently unsafe.
 The concern is that the risk cannot be fully understood, because external clinicians, researchers, and users lack access to the evidence base required for independent appraisal – even when they explicitly ask for it.